honeymelon-app/honeymelon/docs/guide/getting-started.md

 3. **Set Preferences** (optional): Open Preferences to configure output directory and concurrency

 ::: tip
-If you see a message about FFmpeg not being found, check that either bundled binaries exist in `public/bin/` or that FFmpeg is installed via Homebrew.
+If you see a message about FFmpeg not being found, run `npm run download-ffmpeg` to repopulate `src-tauri/resources/bin/` or install FFmpeg via Homebrew and set `HONEYMELON_FFMPEG_PATH`.
 :::

 ## Your First Conversion